Chart Color Schemes

 Seven Hills - Prospect is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Seven Hills-Prospect's dwelling structure, as per the latest Census, had 81.3% houses and 18.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 76.8% houses and 23.3% other dwellings.
-Home ownership in Seven Hills-Prospect stood at 31.0%, with mortgaged dwellings at 38.6% and rented ones at 30.4%.
-The median monthly mortgage repayment was $2,167, aligning with Sydney metro's average, while the median weekly rent was $420, compared to Sydney metro's $400.
-Nationally, Seven Hills-Prospect's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Seven Hills-Prospect, as recorded in the latest Census, 81.3% of dwellings were houses while 18.6% consisted of other types such as semi-detached units, apartments and others.
+This is compared to Sydney metro's figures of 76.8% houses and 23.3% other dwellings.
+Home ownership in Seven Hills-Prospect stood at 31.0%, with mortgaged properties at 38.6% and rented ones at 30.4%.
+The median monthly mortgage repayment was $2,167, aligning with the Sydney metro average, while median weekly rent was $420 compared to Sydney metro's $400.
+Nationally, Seven Hills-Prospect's median monthly mortgage repayments were higher than the Australian average of $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing